Anurag-30/jenkins/README.md

 Connect to you kubernetes cluster and run the `jenkins-setup.sh` script.
 This will deploy jenkins into your cluster with blueocean installed in it.

-## OBSERVATIONS With Blueocean Plugin
+## Observations With Blueocean Plugin

 1. Blueocean plugin looks for a file with the name "Jenkinsfile" to create a pipeline